JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Known Issues

+* Few skills block spinting simply based on the button input, and holding it down will make you walk even after the skill is on cooldown.
-* Acrid M1 animation cancellation is very pronounced with this mod.
-Waiting for the official fix before trying for a workaround.
+* Acrid: M1 animation cancelling is even more annoying, as this mod immediately sprints. #Wontfix, waiting for the official one first.
-* MUL-T Stun Grenade (M2) starts sprinting only after the put-away animation (~1s delay), although he could start right after firing.
+* MUL-T: Scrap Launcher sprints briefly between every shot which gets really annoying.

 ## To-Do (hopefully)

-* Change holding sprint to a walk button.
-* Disable the generic sprinting crosshair.
+* Allow walking by holding Shift.

 ## Changelog